 With cell phones chirping and wireless email devices vibrating, it's no wonder folks are feeling technostressed.

 For an increasing number of connected people, being constantly available, juggling multiple tasks, and sorting through a pile of information fosters a type of

 Technostress is irritation, frustration, stress, and lack of sleep brought on by technology.

 Technology makes it easier to check for messages in the car, respond to email while

 grocery shopping, or check the latest stock quotes at the beach.
 However, just because technology makes instant communication possible, it does not mean that it is healthy.
 Even people who love technology and rely on it still can admit it makes them crazy to be so well connected.

 Tune in to your reactions.
-Do you dart to check your phone when an incoming message interrupts a DVD you are watching with the family?
-Are work and personal time becoming one blurred space?
-Do you feel overwhelmed?
-Is there always more that needs to be done?
-In other words, does technology govern you or are you managing it?
+You check your phone when an incoming message interrupts a DVD you are watching with the family.
+Your work and personal time are becoming one blurred space.
+You feel overwhelmed, like there's always more that needs to be done.
+You start to wonder whether technology is governing you or you are managing it.
 You may not like your answer.

 Technology can be time saving.
 It can make you work better, more efficiently.
 But you have to establish very clear limits.
 The trick is to know when to quit.

 Striving to accomplish more than one thing at once revs up the stress level and decreases one's sense of control and productivity.
 People misjudge the speed with which they can accomplish something, spurring unrealistic expectations.

 Some have become so adept at multi-tasking, that they feel uncomfortable doing only one thing at a time.
 Multitasking heightens the body's biochemical and physiologic systems.
 That hyperarousal can dull the senses, making it more difficult to think clearly.